jochenalt/Lisbeth/docs/source/imu.rst

 .. |StateVariableY| image:: /images/state_variable_y.png
 	:width: 35

 The Kalman filter predicts the next state by the current state and input vector (gyro).
-Therefore, equation (1) gives
+Therefore, equation :eq:`quaternionderivative` gives

 .. image:: /images/next_state_prediction.png
 	:width: 150
 	:alt: Conventions

-The change of the output is also already done with eq (2) and eq (3):
+The change of the output is also already done with :eq:`MagneticFusion` and :eq:`accelerationfusion`:

 .. image:: /images/output_equation.png
 	:width: 500